ShanaFoster/osticket-prereqs/README.md

 To grant everyone permission to make changes to the osTicket system I follow these steps:

-File explorer >
+1. Opern file explorer >

-*C:\inetpub\wwwroot\osTicket\include*
+2. Navigate to C:\inetpub\wwwroot\osTicket\include*

-Located the file ost-sampleconfig.php right click and rename it to ost-config.php.
+3. Located the file ost-sampleconfig.php right click and rename it to ost-config.php.

-Right-clicked the file and selected Properties.
+4. Right-clicked the file and selected Properties.

-Opened the Security tab and clicked Advanced.
+5. Opened the Security tab and clicked Advanced.

-Disabled inherited permissions by selecting Disable inheritance.
+6. Disabled inherited permissions by selecting Disable inheritance.

-Added a new permission entry.
+7. Added a new permission entry.

-In the Principal field, selected Everyone.
+8. In the Principal field, selected Everyone.

-Assigned Full Control permissions.
+9. Assigned Full Control permissions.

-Clicked OK and applied the changes.
+10. Clicked OK and applied the changes.

 Giving access to everyone is not permitted in the real world for security reasons.